apache/cordova-blackberry/README.md

 Introduction
 ------------

-The Blackberry Widget SDK provides a new framework for developing applications for Blackberry devices that support Blackberry OS 5.0 and higher.
-In this framework, lightweight web applications called Blackberry Widgets can make use of device specific features and data through the use of the Blackberry Widget APIs.
+The Blackberry Widget SDK provides a framework for developing hybrid applications for Blackberry devices that support Blackberry OS 5.0 and higher.
+In this framework, web applications consisting of web content, resources, and JavaScript can access device specific features through the exposed JavaScript [Blackberry Widget API](http://www.blackberry.com/developers/docs/widgetapi/).

-Access to device information, file I/O, data access, etc. is done using Blackberry Widget Extensions, written in native Java code, that can be invoked by the Blackberry Widget framework.
-It is therefore helpful to think of a Widget application as having two parts:
+The Blackberry Widget API is a subset of the [native Blackberry Java API](http://www.blackberry.com/developers/docs/6.0.0api/).
+A Widget application can make use of the native Java APIs by using JavaScript extensions.
+Doing so provides the Widget application access to device information and capabilities that the Widget API does not provide.
+It is therefore helpful to think of a Blackberry Widget application as having two parts:

-1. The Widget, or web application, consisting of HTML, CSS, JavaScript, and
+1. The Widget application, consisting of HTML, CSS, JavaScript, with access to the exposed Widget APIs.
-2. The Extension, or native Java code that has access to the Widget APIs.
+2. The JavaScript extensions, or native Java code, with access to the full native Java APIs.

-The PhoneGap BlackBerry Widget project implements the common PhoneGap API for BlackBerry Widgets.
-This project allows you to create projects that leverage the common PhoneGap API, PhoneGap plugins, and your own BlackBerry Widget extensions.
+The phonegap-blackberry-widget project uses both the Blackberry Widget API and JavaScript extensions.
+This project will allow you to create your own Blackberry Widget applications that leverage the common PhoneGap API.

 Development Options
 -------------------